greenfork/nimraylib_now/README.md

 Also see examples in original libraries, you can port the missing ones.

 ### Work on converter script
+If something is broken or you see an opportunity to improve the wrapper, you can help with converter script.

 Clone and run tests:

 ```shell